Guided Meditation

 Higher self meditation is helpful when we are feeling confused, lost or disconnected from our life purpose.
 Sometimes we need to talk with our higher self in order to see the big picture of our life and expand our perspective.
 In a higher self meditation, we go beyond our everyday, limited thinking.
 We come away feeling peaceful and ready to face our daily challenges.

 Higher self meditation may include a story line in which you go on a train journey, expand your awareness into outer space, or hike up a mountain.
 This represents a shift in perspective, which enables you to see your life differently and choose a new course, if necessary.
+My favorite one is the meditation on impermanence, which has fun music and pictures.

 Relationship Meditation